Jerry050512/sovits-svc-based-song-convert/README.md

 #### Spleeter

+Spleeter is a reknown Python library that helps you split music audio into vocal audio and the background music audio.
+Or you can even split into multiple stems.

 Skip this section if you have use UVR to get vocal voice from the music.

 #### Pre-Process the Audio Data